dreamcatcher-tech/network/ideas/Obsidian/Obsidian Plugin.md

 If git repo, use the same hashing as the object in the git repo.
 Store the config in a file in the root, like `.dreamcatcher` or similar, to have the approot chainId and some bootstrap nodes.

+Generate a QR url in each page so if you print it, people are taken to the blockchain version.